 This year, ‘resiliency’ emerged in the building landscape as more than a buzzword.
 Many regions around the world are increasingly subject to the rigors of various impacts, including extreme weather, population shifts, disease, power or communication disruptions, and financial shocks.

 Eliminating fossil fuel consumption in buildings is best done by achieving both energy conservation and energy generation.
 Sprayed polyurethane foam (SPF) roofing provides a method for accomplishing the first goal, and photovoltaic (PV) systems offer high performance for the second.

 The annual Sprayfoam 2016 convention and trade show will be held February 8 to 11 in Orlando.
-Hosted by Spray Polyurethane Foam Alliance (SPFA), the trade show draws nearly 1200 people from all aspects of the sprayed polyurethane foam (SPF) industry both in the United States and around the world.
+The trade show draws nearly 1200 people from all aspects of the sprayed polyurethane foam (SPF) industry both in the United States and around the world.

 Insulating walls with low-pressure sprayed polyurethane foam (SPF) is a common practice among builders and architects for various reasons—such as increased energy efficiency, structural support, and overall comfort.